alexpchin/trello-bulk-card-mover/README.md

-# bulk-trello-mover
+# Bulk Trello Card Mover
-A small app to move trello cards and change their dates using the Trello API.
+A small app to move Trello cards and change their dates using the Trello API.